AlexandriaDAO/core/src/perpetua/perpetua.md

 - Public/private should just be a lock/unlock icon.
 - Fix the ugly ill-placed expander/delete buttons
 - Progressive loading, like in other apps.

-Backend Stuff:
-- Payment for all/some actions
-  - Pay for shelf creation after the fifth shelf.
-That's it (for now).

-## V2 Features (Separate Canister):

-- Download personal data as a csv.
-  - This way we could use this function to do it manually at various times.
-- More advanced search engine for the setup.
-So separate architecture with backups (maybe centralized).
-  - Adding to public shelves actually can't be done at all right now.
-  - We probably need a search engine in the backend?
-- A preview of the slots in the profile.
-(Could be done later)
-- NFT 'Appears in' based on secondary SBT data.

-- Can't figure it out, it seems.
-This when opening the dialog to add to shelf:
-<anonymous code>:1:145535
-`DialogContent` requires a `DialogTitle` for the component to be accessible for screen reader users.

-If you want to hide the `DialogTitle`, you can wrap it with our VisuallyHidden component.

-For more information, see https://radix-ui.com/primitives/docs/components/dialog